Selling on your own? Get the free 16-page FSBO guide.

 Critical Deadlines Timeline

 Pin this to your wall.
 Every one of these dates is calculated from the day the contract is executed (Day 0).
+This is a general guideline — almost no deal follows this flow exactly.
+These are rough estimates of when we usually see things happen, not hard dates.
+Your actual timeline depends on what’s in your contract.

 • Day 0: Contract executed — both parties signed